junxit/us-congress-bills-111/metadata.md

 - 2010-06-09 — Introduced in Senate
 - 2010-06-09 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2010-06-09 — Sponsor introductory remarks on measure.
 (CR S4746)
+- 2010-06-15 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2010-06-24 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-06-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-06-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-06-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 449.